cybersecurityipb/micro2025/qual/Cryptography/hehe/README.md

 def get_flag(vec: List, server_url: str) -> List:
 	"""
-	Sends a vector to the server to be added with SERVER_VAL
+	Sends a vector to the server to be added with FLAG
 	"""
 	try:
 		# 1. Encrypt vector